Skip to content

 Risks

 Increased accuracy reduces risks.
-Software that leverages trusted content ensures that the language lawyers draft is precise, up-to-date, and reflective of industry standards.
+A solution that leverages trusted content ensures that the language lawyers draft is precise, up-to-date, and reflective of industry standards.

 It is important to note that lawyers must be able to oversee their AI tools to effectively ensure compliance with ethical standards.
 As Ryan Groff, Senior Solutions Consultant at Thomson Reuters, notes: “Verification is the responsibility of our profession and that has never changed.”